-To frame this in an intelligence continuum and as a co-evolving relationship, the metaphor of the octopus is used for designing work with AI.
+The workshop proceeded by framing the introduction of AI together with the impact on humans and workflows, as a co-evolving relationship.
+The octopus was used as the metaphor for designing work with AI.
 The octopus's nervous system is distributed, with octopus tentacles so packed with neurons that it is as if there are "thinking" independently and with their bodies (Montgomery, 2015) (Godfrey-Smith, 2017).
 This distributed, embodied intelligence resembles more closely the way that AIs are integrated into our workflows and business systems, connecting with other AIs and learning from humans and large data sets distributed across businesses.
-This reframed the design of work with AI, as designing the human and AI strengths working together in a distributed and yet collaborative relationship (see Figure 7).
+This reframed the design of work with AI, as designing the human and AI strengths working together in a distributed and coevolving relationship (see Figure 7).